Pilocrocis sororalis

-Pilocrocis sororalis is a moth in the family Crambidae.
+Pilocrocis sororalis is a species of moth in the family Crambidae.
 It was described by William Schaus in 1920.
 It is found in Panama and Guatemala.

+Description

 The wingspan is about 34 mm.
 The forewings are semihyaline white with dark cupreous-brown markings.
 The costal edge is pale ochreous, the markings not crossing it except the postmedial line.
 There is a thick broken basal line, a broad subbasal line and a fine antemedial line, as well as a medial spot from above the cell to a black line along the median.
 The medial spot above the submedian line is connected on the inner margin with the antemedial line by an inbent line.
 There is a broad fascia across the discocellular space and the postmedial line is narrow and followed by a narrow white line.
 The rest of the inner margin to the tornus is broadly shaded by dark and there is a large terminal dark space.
 The hindwings are semihyaline opalescent white.